code-mattclaffey/performance-kit/hidden-images/readme.md

 ![Before network panel in developer tools](https://raw.githubusercontent.com/code-mattclaffey/performance-kit/master/hidden-images/screenshots/before-html-network.png)

 ## The Solution
 So lets say each image is around 85kb-95kb & imagine there are 10 nav items.
-THAT'S 850kb-950kb loading on mobile which is complete waste & its a render blocking resource.
+THAT'S 850kb-950kb loading on mobile which is complete waste & its a render blocking resource. :worried:

 We can use the picture element to our advantage here using a source element like so: